-3.1.3 Depth and Elevation of Impounded CCR and Water (§257.83(b)(2)(iii))

-The approximate minimum, maximum, and present depths and elevations of the impounded CCR and water in the EDG Slag Pond since the previous annual inspection were determined using information that was collected during the annual inspection, as well as from historical information that was previously provided from WPL.
+3.1.3 Depth and Elevation of Impounded CCR and Water (§257.83(b)(2)(iii)) The approximate minimum, maximum, and present depths and elevations of the impounded CCR and water in the EDG Slag Pond since the previous annual inspection were determined using information that was collected during the annual inspection, as well as from historical information that was previously provided from WPL.

-At the time of the annual inspection a survey was completed in order to determine the present surface water elevation of the CCR surface impoundment.
-Additionally, depth measurements from the water surface to the top of CCR/sediment were obtained in order to determine present depths/elevations.
+At the time of the annual inspection a survey was completed to determine the present surface water elevation of the CCR surface impoundment.
+Additionally, depth measurements from the water surface to the top of CCR/sediment were obtained to determine present depths/elevations.

-The historical information provided from WPL included an ash pond evaluation prepared for EDG by Miller Engineers & Scientists (2011) which included soil boring data in the area of the EDG Slag Pond, as well as the most recent topographic/bathymetric survey of the EDG Slag Pond completed by Cornerstone Surveying and Mapping (2016).
+The historical information provided from WPL included staff gauge water elevation data since the previous inspection, an ash pond evaluation prepared for EDG by Miller Engineers & Scientists (2011) which included soil boring data near the EDG Slag Pond, as well as the most recent topographic/bathymetric survey of the EDG Slag Pond completed by Cornerstone Surveying and Mapping (2016).
 Reviewing the information provided within the above mentioned documents, as well as the data collected during the annual inspection, the following minimum, maximum, and present depths and elevations were approximated for the impounded CCR and water:

-- At the time of the annual inspection, the water surface elevation of the EDG Slag Pond was surveyed to be 604.85 feet, 4.15 feet below the crest of the north and east embankments of the CCR surface impoundment, which had an elevation of approximately 609 feet at the lowest point of the embankments. - At the time of the annual inspection, the water depths that were measured within the CCR surface impoundment varied between 0.60 feet and 2.65 feet. - From the water depth measurements at the time of the annual inspection, the elevation of the top of CCR/sediment that was measured varied between an elevation of 604.25 feet and 602.20 feet.
+• At the time of the annual inspection, the water surface elevation of the EDG Slag Pond was surveyed to be 605.94 feet, 3.06 feet below the crest of the north and east embankments of the CCR surface impoundment, which had an elevation of approximately 609 feet at the lowest point of the embankments.

-From the 2011 ash pond evaluation, a soil boring installed along the south embankment of the EDG Slag Pond encountered CCR from the ground surface to a bottom elevation of approximately 589 feet.
-The depth of the EDG Slag Pond varied between 604.25 feet and 602.20 feet.
-Comparing the results from the water depth measurements at the time of the annual inspection to the 2011 ash pond evaluation soil boring data, the deposition thickness varied between 15.25 feet and 13.20 feet.
+- At the time of the annual inspection, the water depths that were measured within the CCR surface impoundment varied between 1.74 feet and 2.45 feet. - From the water depth measurements at the time of the annual inspection, the elevation of the top of CCR/sediment that was measured in the area where water was present varied between an elevation of 604.2 feet and 603.5 feet. - From staff gauge water surface elevation data provided by WPL since the previous annual inspection, the minimum water surface elevation within the EDG Slag Pond was recorded to be below 605 feet which is below the lowest readable elevation on the staff gauge.
+The maximum water surface elevation within the EDG Slag Pond was recorded to be 606.44 feet. - From the 2011 ash pond evaluation, a soil boring installed along the south embankment of the EDG Slag Pond encountered CCR from the ground surface to a bottom elevation of approximately 589 feet.
+The depth of the EDG Slag Pond varied between 604.2 feet and 603.5 feet.
+Comparing the results from the water depth measurements at the time of the annual inspection to the 2011 ash pond evaluation soil boring data, the deposition thickness in the area where water was present varied between 15.2 feet and 14.5 feet.